ShatrovOA/dtFFT/docs/usage.rst

 influencing how data transposition is configured.
 On the host, ``dtFFT`` leverages custom MPI datatypes to perform transpositions, tailored to the grid decomposition and data layout.
 On the GPU, transposition is handled by nvRTC-compiled kernels, optimized at runtime for specific data sizes and types, with data exchange between GPUs facilitated by various backend options (e.g., NCCL, MPI P2P).
-The supported effort levels—defined by :f:type:`dtfft_effort_t`—control the extent of this optimization as follows:
+The supported effort levels defined by :f:type:`dtfft_effort_t` control the extent of this optimization as follows:

 DTFFT_ESTIMATE
 ______________